-- 3. Advocate for just and humane immigration policies for immigrants and refugees by contacting our local, state and national elected officials.
-(See "Immigration Policy Principles," a document compiled by Mennonite Central Committee U.S.: mcc.org/media/resources/664) - 4.
-Offer church facilities and volunteers for documentation services, language classes, mental health support, cultural celebrations, after-school homework help and other ministries. - 5.
-Engage in mutual aid to offer food, shelter, clothing, housing, transportation and other resources to immigrants regardless of their status.
+- 3. Learn about ways to assist immigrants and asylum seekers and advocate for just and humane immigration policies through Mennonite Central Committee's resource guide.
+(See Migrant ally resources | Mennonite Central Committee - 4.
+Offer church facilities and volunteers for documentation services, language classes, mental health support, cultural celebrations, after-school homework help and other ministries.
+This should be done in collaboration with other local organizations. - 5.
+Engage in mutual aid to offer food, shelter, clothing, housing, transportation and other resources to immigrants and asylum seekers regardless of their status.